qbcore-framework/qb-target/TEMPLATES.md

 }
 ```

-### Config option, this will go into the Config.PedOptions table
+### Config option, this will go into the Config.GlobalPedOptions table

 ```lua
   options = {